Utilities

 System development and capital facilities fees report

-Please see the Water and Sewer Services page for information on bill payment, meter readings, routine checks for leaks or malfunctioning meters or connections for new customers.
+See the Water and Sewer Billing and Service page for information on bill payment, meter readings, routine checks for leaks or malfunctioning meters or connections for new customers.

 Report water line breaks, sewer spills and other water-related emergencies immediately by calling 919-732-3621.